dominikhei/aws-lambda-analyzer/README.md

 If no qualifier is provided, the SDK will analyze all logs and metrics for the function across all versions.

+### How are Versions and Aliases considered?
+If a version tag is present, only the invocations for that specific version will be considered.
+If no tag is set in the `qualifier` parameter, the `$LATEST` qualifier will be used by default.

+Note: When using `$LATEST`, if your function was updated during the specified time frame, invocations from both the old and new versions will be included in the results (since both were `$LATEST` at different times).
+Set your timeframe carefully to avoid mixing versions unintentionally.

+There currently is no possibility to distinguish between different aliases in the query results.

 ## Available Metrics